precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 | Required     | 3.6  | 3.12  |
 | Incompatible | 3.12 |  <-   |

 [PETSc](https://www.mcs.anl.gov/petsc/) is used for RBF mappings and is highly recommended for large cases.
 For small/medium-size cases, preCICE can still do an RBF mapping in parallel without PETSc.
-If you don't need this feature, you may specify `-DPRECICE_PETScMapping=off` when building preCICE.
+If you don't need this feature, you may specify `-DPRECICE_FEATURE_PETSC_MAPPING=off` when building preCICE.

 We require at least version 3.12.
 For preCICE versions earlier than v2.1.0, PETSc version between 3.6 and 3.12 might still work, but needs to be built with 64bit index sizes.
 In particular on [Ubuntu 18.04, we require at least 3.12](https://github.com/precice/precice/issues/115).